AbdelhadiSeddar/Spectrom_Server/README.md

 # About The Project
-This is a solo project for me [@AbdelhadiSeddar](https://github.com/AbdelhadiSeddar) Which Consists of Multiple Parts, This project's goal is to make a Chatting System that utilizes All of Knowledges and try to improuve in them using Real Experience.
+This is a solo project for me [@AbdelhadiSeddar](https://github.com/AbdelhadiSeddar) Which Consists of Multiple Parts, This project's goal is to make a Chatting System that utilizes All of my current knowledges and try to improuve them using projects.

 ### What I am trying to improuve are the following
  + ``` C ``` : Multithreading, improuvement in data management, learning of uses of C and it's capabilities and how to properly use them.